openmv/openmv-doc/docs/_sources/openmvcam/tutorial/system_architecture.rst.txt

 Given the above memory architecture limitations we built all of our code to run inside of the STM32 microcontroller memory.
-However, the STM32 doesn't have one large contigous memory map.
+However, the STM32 doesn't have one large contiguous memory map.
 It features different segments of RAM for different situations.

 First, there's a segment of RAM which contains global variables, the heap, and